hmsayem/Online-Sudoku-Solver/README.md

 # Online Sudoku Solver
 ## About
-This Python module can solve even 'hard' sudoku problems almost instantly.
-It reads any 9x9 Sudoku-puzzle from an online sudoku website [sudoku.game](https://https://sudoku.game/very-hard) and solves the sudoku automatically by interacting with the webpage.
+This Python application can solve even 'hard' sudoku problems almost instantly.
+It reads any 9x9 Sudoku-puzzle from an online sudoku website [sudoku.game](https:sudoku.game/very-hard) and solves the problem automatically by interacting with the webpage.

 ### Rules of Sudoku